-Pope Francis Criticizes Trump Administration Over Migrant Family Separations
+Pope Francis Criticizes Trump Administration Over Immigrant Family Separations

 In a wide-ranging interview with Reuters at his Vatican residence published on Wednesday, World Refugee Day, Francis said he supported the statements made by US Catholic bishops who called the separation of children from their parents “immoral” and “contrary to our Catholic values.”

-“I am on the side of the bishops’ conference,” Francis told Reuters, referring to those statements.
+“I am on the side of the Bishops’ Conference,” Francis told Reuters, referring to those statements.
 “It’s not easy, but populism is not the solution,” he added.

 CNN reported in May that the Trump administration had decided to refer anyone found crossing into the US illegally for federal prosecution, meaning that adults coming across the border with children are separated from them as the parents await their criminal proceedings.